The Malware Management Framework

 Regular (daily/weekly/monthly) review of virus descriptions, malware analysis and Advanced Persistent Threat (APT) reports for malware bits that you can look for or monitor for in your environment

-A Master File Repository (MFR).
+A Master Digest (MD) or Master File Repository (MFR).
 An offline system that contains an operating system that have as many, if not all applications installed onto from your environment.
 This system is kept offline/disconnected from the network

 A scanning script and/or tool(s) to compare files from the MFR against a suspect or compromised system containing malware